DDLT PinControl 24 - Boiler AEG - Free user manual and instructions

 The appliance can be drained for maintenance work.

-WARNING Burns Hot water may escape when draining the appliance.
+WARNING: Burns.
+Hot water may escape when draining the appliance.

-» If dismantled, store the appliance in a room free from the risk of frost, as water residues remaining inside the appliance can freeze and cause damage.
+Close the shut-off valve in the twin connector or the cold water inlet line.
+Open all draw-off valves.
+Undo the water connections on the appliance.
+If dismantled, store the appliance in a room free from the risk of frost, as water residues remaining inside the appliance can freeze and cause damage.

 Cleaning the strainer